mmzala/Blog/multi-threading-fibers.md

 ## Theory <a name="theory"></a>

-Nowdays commertial game-engines use multi-threading heavily to support playable frame rates.
+Nowdays commertial game-engines heavily use multi-threading to support playable frame rates.
 There are many different approaches for integrating multi-threading into an application, and in this section we will explore the different approaches used over the years.

 ### A brief background of multi-processing <a name="theory1"></a>

-The multi-processor industry in 2004 encountered a problem with heat dissipation, which prevented them from producing faster CPUs.
+The processor manufacturing industry in 2004 encountered a problem with heat dissipation, which prevented them from producing faster CPUs.
 In turn, the multi-processor manufacturers shifted their focus to producing multi-processor CPUs.
 This switch had effect on the Moore's Law, which predicts an approximate doubling in transistor counts every 18 to 24 months.
 And that statement still holds true today.
 But in 2004, its assumed correlation with with doubling processor speeds was shown to be no longer valid, as single threaded performance advencements started to dissipate.

 <p align="center">
 <img src="assets/images/multi-threading-fibers/TransistorCountOverTheYears.png" alt="Transistor count over the years."/>